Skip to content

 stack.ec2_ubuntu.insert(**inputargs)

-Execution groups are considered as second-class entities.
+Execution groups are considered second-class entities.

 # add execgroup